argoproj/argo-events/docs/tutorials/02-parameterization.md

 The parameterization you saw above deals with the trigger resource, but sometimes you need to parameterize the trigger template itself.
-This comes handy when you have the trigger resource stored on some external source like S3, Git, etc. and you need to place the url of the source on the fly in trigger template.
+This comes handy when you have the trigger resource stored on some external source like S3, Git, etc. and you need to replace the url of the source on the fly in trigger template.

 Imagine a scenario where you want to parameterize the parameters of trigger to parameterize the trigger resource.
 What?...

-The sensor you have been using in this tutorial has one parameter defined in the trigger resource under `k8s` key.
+The sensor you have been using in this tutorial has one parameter defined in the trigger resource under `k8s`.
 We will parameterize that `parameter` by applying a parameter at the trigger template level.